StefanZander/lecture_notes/swcs/html/docs/milestone4.md

 3. Enter your **paper bids**

-    !!! example
-        **Please specify one of the four options for _each_ paper listed in the biddings' overview**:
+    !!! info "Please specify one of the four options for _each_ paper listed in the biddings' overview"
         1. *I want to review*
         2. *I can review*
         3. *I don‘t want to review*